hirokiadachi/VAE/README.md

 # Variational Autoencoder (VAE)
-This code implements with pytorch version 1.0 and python3.<br>
+This code has implemented with pytorch version 1.0 and python3.<br>
 If you execute this source code, you type the command as shown below on terminal.

 ```